Ekips-Prime-Pro/Ekips-Prime-Pro-Language/README.md

 - The `sensor` function is for controling the Input for the artificial inteligence.
 - The `sleep` function will hold the programm for a few moments.
 - The `log` function will print any value you give it.

+## Artificial Neural Network

+This AI is build in a way that it integrates into the Spike Prime Environment

 ## Examples